 With a minimal Italian population, you’d hardly expect the Seattle area to be world-famous for its pizza.
-Chicago has its deep dish and New York its thin crust, and even places like Connecticut, St. Louis and New Jersey have distinctive pizza styles and reputations.
-It could be argued Seattle doesn't have a distinct pizza culture, and that's okay.
+New York has its thin crust and Chicago its deep dish, and even places like Connecticut, St. Louis and New Jersey have distinctive pizza styles and reputations.
+It could be argued Seattle doesn't have a distinct pizza culture and that's okay.

 Northwest pizza is actually liberated from all of the rules.
 You like it thick and hearty with a ton of fresh ingredients on top?
 You got it.
 Prefer an Old World experience?
 We got that too.

 What unifies the Northwest pizza scene are friendly, laid-back atmospheres, a selection of great microbrews and plenty of innovation.
 Come find your pizza.

 If Tribunali does gourmet pizza Italian-style, Tom Douglas' Seattle Kitchen shows that the Old World does not have a monopoly on artisan pizza.
 Local celeb chef Tom Dougla offers high-falutin pizzas like the Yukon Gold Potato Pizza and Penn Cove Clam Pizza, but the standout is actually the basic home-made Mozzarella and Tomato pizza.
 The weekday happy hour here is a great deal, with deals on half pies and draft beer.
 In the evening, expect a long wait to get a table.

 Northlake is one of Seattle’s oldest establishments and a staple of North Lake Union.
 Located on the south edge of the University District, Northlake is a magnet for hungry students.
 But this isn’t the typical college area pizza that sacrifices quality for low cost and late hours.
 Northlake is almost overly generous with high-quality ingredients—you will not leave hungry.
 Unfortunately for families, this is a 21-and-up establishment.